Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 Do I need an electrician to install a sauna?

-For infrared and hybrid saunas (Finnmark), no — they plug into a standard 120V outlet.
+For most Clearlight infrared saunas and every Finnmark Trinity hybrid, no — they plug into a standard 120V outlet.
 Traditional saunas with electric heaters over 4.5 kW require a dedicated 240V circuit installed by a licensed electrician, which costs $250–$900 in most areas.
 See our sauna electricity cost guide.

 Is an infrared sauna cheaper than a traditional sauna?

-Generally yes, on every dimension.
-Infrared saunas cost less upfront, require no electrical work, heat up faster, and use less electricity per session.
-Traditional saunas cost more but deliver a fundamentally different experience — higher temperatures, steam, and the ritual of water on hot stones.
-If you want both, a hybrid sauna gives you the best of both worlds.
+Generally yes, on operating costs and install complexity.
+Infrared saunas require no electrical work (most run on 120V), heat up faster, and use less electricity per session.
+Traditional saunas deliver a fundamentally different experience — higher temperatures, steam, and the ritual of water on hot stones.
+If you want both, a hybrid sauna like the Finnmark Trinity gives you the best of both worlds.

 Can I use HSA or FSA funds to buy a sauna?